acamu/reactive-vertx-frontend/README.md

 ### Part Three - Kafka Producer and Consumer Verticles

-There is a lot a things to discuss you can in first going to the doc page "https://vertx.io/docs/vertx-kafka-client/java/" I will not go in the detail but we need to inherit from **AbstractVerticle** and override the start method.
+There is a lot a things to discuss you can in first going to the doc page "https://vertx.io/docs/vertx-kafka-client/java/" I will not go in the detail but we need to inherit from [`AbstractVerticle`](http://vertx.io/docs/apidocs/io/vertx/core/AbstractVerticle.html) and override the start method.
-In my case a created a private method **createConsumer** which has to deal with the creation of the connection stream.
-This method register to the kafka stream server.
-We use the default **Vertx StringDeserializer** and subscribe to a topic **websocket_bridge**
+In my case i created a private method **createConsumer** which has to deal with the creation of the connection stream.
+I use the default Vertx **StringDeserializer** and subscribe to a topic named  **websocket_bridge**

+Below the code snippet of the `KafkaVerticleConsumer.java`
 #### Kafka service Consumer

     public class KafkaConsumerVerticle extends AbstractVerticle {